Photo of a Spanish real estate in the sun

 - Sufficient ventilation and windows in every room

-- Heating and cooling compulsory in urbano (air conditioner or fan) In rural houses this is not compulsory, but is advised.
+- Heating and cooling mandatory in urbano (air conditioner or fan) In rural houses this is not mandatory, but is advised

 - Owners' Association regulations (if applicable)